matyasmelinda/ITF_manual_testing_final_project/Final Project/README.md

 *	95.51% of test cases have passed and 4.49% of test cases have failed
 *	5 bugs were found, from which 4 with medium priority and 1 with high priority

+The traceability matrix was generated and can be found here: [Traceability matrix](https://github.com/matyasmelinda/manual_testing_portofolio/blob/ee8ac80c2faa53b31c49aba449f2b553967a48af/Final%20Project/Traceability%20matrix.xlsx)

 The following execution chart was generated:

 ![image](https://user-images.githubusercontent.com/115132374/196660022-9758244f-22d3-4192-b92c-728a453638c9.png)

-The traceability matrix was generated and can be found here:

 # 2. SQL Section